 Temporary employment Eastern Europe

 We support you!
 We have been successfully supplying labour from Eastern Europe for over 25 years.
-Thanks to our Europe-wide network, we can provide certified temporary workers for IndustryLogistics, Welding technology, Building tradeproduction, electrical engineering within a short time.
-We offer:
+Thanks to our Europe-wide network, we can provide certified temporary workers for Industry, logistics, welding technology, The building trade, production, and electrical engineering within a short period of time.
+In terms of employee leasing from Eastern Europe, we offer:

 Transparent prices